 Although some diseases may not require reporting, child care providers are welcome to call for advice.
 If the disease is not on the list of reportable conditions, or if you are unsure, call our program line at 425-252-5415.

 Parents must also be notified when their child has been exposed to a communicable disease.
-We can provide help with letters home and fact sheets on the various illnesses.

 Child care health policies & guidelines

 Child care licensing regulations state that every program must have a current, written health policy.
 We encourage child care and early learning programs to have their health policy signed by a licensed health professional such as a child care nurse consultant.
 Revising your policies periodically is important to make sure that they remain current with the latest regulations and guidance.
 We recommend updating your health policy at least every 3 years.

 Our Child Care Center and Family Home Health Policies have been updated to reflect the 2019 update to WAC 110-300 and the most recent best practice standards outlined in Caring for Our Children, National Health and Safety Performance Standards, 4th Ed.
 The School Age Health Policy has been updated to reflect new school age regulation, WAC 110-301, effective June 2021.
 You can access the health policies through the links below.
 After opening the document, you may have to click "View" in the top bar on Microsoft Word and select "Edit Document."
 This will allow you to fill out and make selections on the form to customize it for your child care or early learning program.

 - Child Care Center Health Policy (updated March 2023)

 - Family Home Health Policy (updated May 2023 )

 - School Age Health Policy (updated March 2023 )

 - COVID-19 Health Policy Addendum (updated December 2021)